-Start regular grooming when you first bring your dog home and make it part of his daily or weekly routine.
+Start regular grooming when you first bring your dog home and make it part of their daily or weekly routine.
 Purchase a quality brush and comb and get your dog used to being handled.
-Praise your dog when he holds still and soon he will come to enjoy the extra attention.
+Praise your dog when they hold still and, soon, they will come to enjoy the extra attention.

-- Brushing: Your dog’s skin and coat reflect his overall health and nutritional status.
+- Brushing: Your dog’s skin and coat reflect their overall health and nutritional status.
 For most dogs, a good brushing once or twice a week is adequate.

 - Teeth: Dental disease in dogs is common.
 Checking your dog’s mouth and teeth will help you spot trouble before it becomes a serious issue.
 Your veterinarian can show you how to keep your dog’s teeth clean with brushes and toothpastes designed specifically for canines.

 The right supplies will make regular grooming both manageable and enjoyable for dog owners.
 A full grooming arsenal should encompass items for both brushing and bathing.
 It’s generally recommended to brush your canine prior to bathing because wet hair is much more difficult to work through with a comb or brush.